 Itinerary

 Welcome to Halifax, Nova Scotia, a city that deftly blends the past with the present!
-The heart of Halifax is perfect for exploring on foot!
-It's also a great place to base yourself and take diverse daytrips.
-Why not explore the city, enjoy your first fresh seafood of the trip, and rest up for the night at your hotel?
+The heart of Halifax is perfect for exploring on foot so why not explore the city, enjoy your first fresh seafood of the trip, and rest up for the night at your hotel?

 Today you are picking up your motorhome and after having stocked up on groceries, it’s time to leave the city behind for the great outdoors.
 You follow the Lighthouse Route to Peggy’s Cove where the famous Lighthouse sits firmly on its granite bluff.
 This is one of the most photographed spots in the whole country.
 But there’s much more to the sleepy village, which is the kind of place where people still use clotheslines and streets have names like Church Road and Lobster Lane.